jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ## Installing using Development Repository Version

-Flowblade 2.10 has been developed with MLT 7.12 or higher.
+Flowblade versions >= 2.10 have been developed with MLT 7.12 or higher.

 Flowblade is currently a 100% script application, and all the dependencies should be available in popular distributions, so in most cases it should be possible to install and run Flowblade without compiling anything.